nastra/iceberg/site/docs/community.md

     - [Archive](https://lists.apache.org/list.html?issues@iceberg.apache.org)
 * **Private**: <private@iceberg.apache.org> -- private list for the PMC to discuss sensitive issues related to the health of the project
     - [Archive](https://lists.apache.org/list.html?private@iceberg.apache.org)

+## Running Benchmarks
+Some PRs/changesets might require running benchmarks to determine whether they are affecting the baseline performance.
+Currently there is no "push a single button to get a performance comparison" solution available, therefore one has to run JMH performance tests on their local machine and post the results on the PR.

+See [Benchmarks](benchmarks.md) for a summary of available benchmarks and how to run them.